 Oversight & Governance

-The objectives of Business Resiliency includes the development of recovery strategies in order to minimize loss to First Data and its clients, continue to serve our customers, ensure the safety of employees, and minimize negative impacts of events.
-Each First Data business unit is responsible to complete a Business Impact Analysis (BIA) to determine the Recovery Time Objective of the business on an annual basis.
-The Recovery Time Objective allows First Data to prioritize key businesses for recovery during and after any type of incident.
+The objectives of business resumption planning include minimizing loss to First Data and its clients, continuing to serve our customers, ensuring the safety of employees, and minimizing negative impacts of events.
+Each First Data business unit is responsible to complete a Business Impact Analysis (BIA) to determine the criticality of the business on an annual basis.
+The BIA provides a Recovery Time Objective (RTO) for each function.

-Each business unit is also responsible to develop and maintain Resiliency Plans on an annual basis.
-Plans can be used independently or together if the incident affects multiple business units.
-Each plan includes key elements such as life safety, required resources, equipment, applications, recovery strategies including recovery site information and recovery tasks.
+Each business unit is also responsible to develop and maintain resumption plans on an annual basis.
+The plans can be used independently or together if the incident affects multiple business units.
+The plans include key elements including life safety, key resources, equipment, applications, recovery strategies including recovery site information and recovery tasks.
 All plans address high-absenteeism including pandemic and severe weather events.

-Business Resiliency Plans are required to be tested on a regular basis to ensure an effective program.
+Business Resumption plans are required to be tested at least annually to ensure an effective program.
 The firm has a varied testing program including the testing of recovery solutions such as working from another location (move and resume), work from home, and work load transfer.
-Our test types include tabletop exercises, simulation exercises and full disaster recovery tests.
+Our test types include tabletop walkthroughs, simulation exercises and full disaster recovery tests.
 Post exercise reports are created for each event.
-All testing issues, as well as Business Impact Analysis and Business Resiliency Plan compliance are tracked and metrics are provided to senior management.
+All testing issues, as well as Business Impact Analysis and Business Resumption Plan compliance are tracked and metrics are provided to senior management.

 Disaster Recovery focuses on restoring the firm’s critical systems and applications used by our internal businesses and external clients.
-Application recovery is prioritized based on the Recovery Time Objective identified in the Business Impact Analysis.
-First Data maintains Disaster Recovery Procedures for key systems and applications, which provides detailed plans to recover the system or application.
-These procedures span key personnel, components and applications that are necessary to minimize the impact to vital business processes following a data center outage.
+Application recovery is prioritized based on the Recovery Time Objective identified in the Business Impact Analysis and First Data maintains a Disaster Recovery plan for all critical systems and applications.
+The plans provide a step by step procedure to recover the system or application.
+These plans span all key personnel, components and applications that are necessary to minimize the impact to vital business processes following a data center outage.
 The Data Center disaster recovery plans are intended to document the recovery of critical components, data processing systems, and networks.
 They follow a process which covers immediate response through fall back to a production site.

 The Disaster Recovery team manages and coordinates recovery activities and rigorous exercises to demonstrate the firm’s ability to recover.
-Key systems and applications are tested on a regular basis.
-Follow Up reports are generated and reviewed with all exercise participants and all issues identified are recorded in the firm’s risk management tool and tracked through resolution.
+All critical systems and applications are tested on an annual basis.
+Post-mortem reports are generated and reviewed with all exercise participants and all risks identified are recorded in the firm’s risk management tool and tracked through resolution.

-Monthly metrics are used to track all Disaster Recovery requirements, including the maintenance of our plans and testing of our systems and applications.
-The metrics are socialized to First Data’s senior management, which provide a snapshot on the health of the Disaster Recovery Program The information contained herein is the confidential information of the First Data Corporation.
+Monthly dashboards are used to track all Disaster recovery requirements, including the maintenance of our plans and testing of our systems and applications.
+The dashboard is socialized to First Data’s senior management and provides a snapshot on the health of the Disaster Recovery Program The information contained herein is the confidential information of the First Data Corporation.
 This document should not be copied or otherwise redistributed without the express written consent of First Data.